Is It Normal To Cramp During Ovulation? Causes And Symptoms Of Mittelschmerz

 Does Ovulation Pain Mean You Will Get Pregnant?

-Does ovulation cramping mean you will get pregnant?
+No, ovulation pain does not mean you will get pregnant.